 Accordingly, it can be assumed that the purchase of organic food in Thailand is rather individually driven and identity-related.
-Buying organics seems to be an expression of personal motives such as self-enhancement and conservation (Schwartz, 2012).
+Buying organics seems to be an expression of personal motives such as selfenhancement and conservation (Schwartz, 2012).
 Purchasing these foods might be perceived as a luxury that one occasionally affords to enjoy the current life.
-A study by Srikes, Louvieris, and Collins (2009) supports this finding, as they observed that Thais have a high association with 'Hedonism' when purchasing mobile phones - a good that indicates financial and social status.
+A study by Srikes et al. (2009) supports this finding, as they observed that Thais have a high association with 'Hedonism' when purchasing mobile phones - a good that indicates financial and social status.